 As you look around your office you may notice more than one person sniffling, sneezing, or a few empty seats with people out sick.
 We are in the thick of cold and flu season which means there is no better time to do all you can to avoid catching a cold.
-Though the best way to avoid getting the flu is to get your flu shot, there are other precautions you should take and things you can eat to help you stay healthy.
+Though the best way to avoid getting the flu is to get your flu vaccine, there are other precautions you should take and things you can eat to help you stay healthy.

 What to Eat